supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ---
 ## Guidelines to Digital Logic

-- When converting from base 10 to any other base, you need to know the co-efficients of their powers.
+- When converting from base 10 to any other base, you are basically finding the co-efficients of their powers in the desired base.

 ![[Guidelines to GATE-CS-20250223170629613.webp|What are those co-efficients?]]

+- If you are getting confused about the range of numbers for a particular representation, use a small example such as 3 bits and get the range.

 - Some questions on boolean algebra can be solved by evaluating the boolean expressions in the options.
 - If there is a doubt in a boolean equation or if you feel like you are confusing a known boolean law, just use by case method and verify.